urfave/cli/README.md

     },
     Action: func(ctx *cli.Context) error {
       if !ctx.Bool("ginger-crouton") {
-        return cli.Exit(Ginger croutons are not in the soup, 86) }
+        return cli.Exit("Ginger croutons are not in the soup", 86) }
       return nil
     },